People and Process: Combination of Individualism and Leadership

 - Posted by Joe Crandall

-It’s important to keep in mind that processes have a shelf life, which is why we at Greencastle emphasize a culture of process improvement with each of the leaders we support.
+It’s important to keep in mind that processes have a shelf life, which is why we emphasize a culture of continuous process improvement with each of the implementations we support.
 Changing existing system structures can be a daunting challenge, especially to the people who utilize those systems.
 That challenge is exactly why Greencastle adheres to a few process improvement principles.

 Be unique: Your organization is not just any organization, it’s not a competitor’s organization… it’s your organization.
 Meaningful process improvement should be customized, and it needs a specific approach that will work for you.
 That is why we take a look at the history of each company’s processes, the organizational culture, and at how prepared the company is to undertake new changes with enthusiasm and success.
 Coming with an outside perspective, our team can accurately assess your team, free of internal politics and biases.